emoebel/usol-sign-reader/docs/README.md

 `signreader.engine.symbol.SymbolDetector`,
 and `signreader.engine.text.TextReader`.

-Examples of how to use these classes can be found in `examples/` .
+Examples of how to use these classes can be found in `examples/`.
+Please refer to the source code for more details about the inputs and outputs of each class.